lupyuen2/sg2000-emulator/README.md

   }
 ```

+# Increase TinyEMU IRQs from 32 to 64

 So we increase the IRQs from 32 to 256: [Increase the IRQs from 32 to 256](https://github.com/lupyuen2/sg2000-emulator/commit/c6ce6bdbbdaf7585ce18f77b2b2f25a2317914be)

+(256 IRQs is too many, as we shall soon see)

 Now we see something different when we press a key!